AnimMouse/frp-flyapp/README.md

 ### HTTP Tunneling
 If you are tunneling HTTP apps instead of TCP/UDP, I recommend to just use [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/).\
 You can also tunnel HTTP apps on this frp by using a custom port like 8080.\
 If you need to use standard 80 and 443 port, you need to disable the frps dashboard.
+Check the [wiki](https://github.com/AnimMouse/frp-flyapp/wiki/HTTP-Tunneling) for tutorial.

 ### IPv6 Support
 If you have IPv6, congratulations, [you don't need this tunnel](https://www.reddit.com/r/networkingmemes/comments/sif407/imagine_network_engineers_time_gone_into/).